1. The problem, and the finding that fixes it

 | Saving vs default | — | ≈ 7.4 MWh/yr (−67%) | ≈ 5.0 MWh/yr (−45%) |

-Honesty about magnitude: for one 10,000-person service the absolute numbers are modest — which is itself a finding, and a reason chatbot energy guilt is misplaced at the individual level.
+For one 10,000-person service the absolute numbers are modest, which is itself a finding and a reason chatbot energy guilt is misplaced at the individual level.
 The point is what the default does at ecosystem scale.
-A service handling one billion answers a day — the scale of today’s largest — saves at the same ratio about 73 GWh a year, the electricity of a 20,000-household town, from routing alone.
+A service handling a billion answers a day saves at the same ratio about 73 GWh a year, the electricity of a 20,000-household town, from routing alone.

 Now add geography, because the two levers multiply.
 Take the year of workload above and place it on different grids [14, 15]: